Branch Task

 endsWith(text, suffix) | boolean | Checks if the string ends with the specified suffix. |

-substring(text, start, length) | String | Extracts length characters starting from position start; returns empty string when start is out of bounds, arguments are invalid, or negative; auto-truncates when end exceeds bounds. |
+substring(text, start, length) | String | Extracts length characters starting from position start.
+Returns empty string when start is out of bounds, arguments are invalid, or negative.
+Auto-truncates at end. |

-toLower(value) | String | Converts to lowercase; returns empty string for null. |
+toLower(value) | String | Converts to lowercase.
+Returns empty string for null. |

-toUpper(value) | String | Converts to uppercase; returns empty string for null. |
+toUpper(value) | String | Converts to uppercase.
+Returns empty string for null. |

-trim(value) | String | Trims leading and trailing whitespace; returns empty string for null. |
+trim(value) | String | Trims leading and trailing whitespace.
+Returns empty string for null. |

-string(value) | String | Converts the value to a string; returns empty string for null. |
+string(value) | String | Converts the value to a string.
+Returns empty string for null. |

 Conversion Functions